This pellet grill says it can smoke and sear—does it work?

 It can start a grease fire

-We encountered a big problem with the SmokeFire’s grease collection method.
-The open grill design makes it possible to sear at high temperatures, and it also gives the food increased access to smoky flavors at low temperatures.
+We encountered a big problem with SmokeFire’s grease collection method.
+The open grill design makes it possible to sear at high temperatures.
+It also gives the food more access to smoky flavors at low temperatures.

 Unfortunately, it also creates grease issues.
 You see, there’s no deflector plate to keep grease away from the firepot.
-Since the SmokeFire’s grease bucket is located below the grill, the grease has to slide down the grill’s interior (and close to the flames) to get there.
+Since the SmokeFire’s grease bucket is below the grill, the grease has to slide down the grill’s interior to get there.

 When we reached out to Weber technical support, they recommended two things to prevent these grease fires from occurring.
 First, placing a drip pan below the cook grates (on top of the flavorizer bars) will catch the excess drippings and make cleanup easier.
-More importantly, they recommend cleaning the bars and the bottom of the cook box, pushing grease and ash into the collection system using a provided long-handled plastic scraping tool.
+More importantly, they recommend cleaning the bars and the bottom of the cook box.
+This is done by pushing grease and ash into the collection system using a plastic scraping tool.

 This isn’t a deal breaker, as grease fires can happen with any grill.
 But it can be scary, especially for new cooks.
-If you decide to move forward with the SmokeFire, we recommend cleaning the grill after every session to avoid this issue.
+If you decide to buy the SmokeFire, we recommend cleaning the grill after every session to avoid this issue.

 There were a lot of ashes and glowing embers

-The SmokeFire’s start-up procedure produces a large flame in the firepot, and it’s more visible than other pellet grills because of the open design.
-The flame is fueled by a powerful fan that’s capable of getting the grill to searing temperatures.
+The Weber SmokeFire’s start-up procedure produces a large flame in the firepot.
+It’s more visible than other pellet grills because of the open design.
+The flame powers by a fan that’s capable of getting the grill to searing temperatures.
 That’s not necessarily a great thing because the fan also whisks ashes and embers around the cooking area.

 Weber says these embers have a low thermal energy (similar to ashes and embers that fall into a charcoal grill’s catch pan).
-But we already found out the hard way that these embers can ignite grease inside the cook box, so we know they could potentially cause issues if they flew outside the grill.
+But we already found out the hard way that these embers can ignite grease inside the cook box.
+We know they could potentially cause issues if they flew outside the grill.
 It’s best to follow Weber’s recommendations and keep the grill lid closed start-up.

 It experienced temperature swings

-All grills (and indoor ovens, for that matter) have temperature variability.
-Setting an indoor oven to 350°F doesn’t guarantee it’ll stay there the entire cook time; it just means the oven will hover around that temperature.
+All grills (and indoor ovens, for that matter) have temperature changes.
+Setting an indoor oven to 350°F doesn’t guarantee it’ll stay there the entire cook time.
+It just means the oven will hover around that temperature.

 Inconsistent heat patterns

-While we were thrilled at the grill’s ability to sear, we didn’t find it all that useful because the heat was wildly inconsistent.
-When we mapped the heat pattern by spreading slices of bread across the grill grates, we found that the bottom left quadrant burned, the top right quadrant was blonde, and areas in the top and middle had a perfect toasted color.
+We are thrilled at the grill’s ability to sear.
+However, we don’t find it that useful because the heat is wildly inconsistent.
+We mapped the heat pattern by spreading slices of bread across the grill grates.
+The bottom left quadrant burned, the top right quadrant was blonde, and areas in the top and middle had a perfect toasted color.

 When we cooked steaks and burgers on the grill, we kept them centered around the middle with pretty good results.
-But to use the entire surface area, you’ll have to use good grill management and move each item around frequently to ensure they cook evenly.
+But to use the entire surface area, you’ll have to use good grill management.
+Constantly moving each item around will also help items to cook evenly.

 It rattled when we moved it

-The cook box itself felt nice and sturdy, but the ash collection area uses a lighter gauge metal that rattles around loudly when we wheeled the grill around.
-That rattling also caused the ash drawer to slide out, and if ashes from the grill fell behind the container, it was hard to slide back in.
+The cook box feels nice and sturdy.
+But the ash collection area uses a lighter gauge metal that rattles around loudly when we wheel the grill around.
+That rattling also causes the ash drawer to slide out.
+If ashes from the grill fall behind the container it’s hard to slide back in.

 Overall, how does the Weber SmokeFire pellet grill perform?